Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 ### waterfallFXModule
 Optional (but highly recommended) Waterfall effects module

+# ResourceToll

+Defines a resource that must be paid in order to reach the desired destination.
+If defined, then the default mechanics are overridden.

+## Fields

+### name
+Name of the resource toll.
+### priceTier
+Price tier- one of: planetary, interplanetary, interstellar
+### resourceName
+Name of the resource required to pay the jump toll.
+### amountPerTonne
+Amount of resource per metric tonne mass of the traveler
+### paidByTraveler
+Resource is paid by the traveler that is initiating the jump

 # WBIDockingAlignmentLock

 A simple helper class to lock the docking alignment.